Work About

 Fix applied

-Added creator avatar + name to the collapsed pill.
-Widget now reads "Follow Arjun Sharma" - contextual and personal.
-Trust hesitation dropped from 50% → 12%.
+Added creator avatar + name.
+Widget reads "Follow Arjun Sharma".
+Trust hesitation 50% → 12%.

 07 Impact & Learnings